Vincit/objection.js/doc/includes/API.md

 Removes a connection between two models.

 Doesn't delete the models.
 Only removes the connection.
-For ManyToMany relations this deletes the join column from the join table.
+For ManyToMany relations this deletes the join row from the join table.
 For other relation types this sets the join columns to null.

 Note that, unlike for `relate`, you shouldn't pass arguments for the `unrelate` method.